FlorisHendriks/eduVPN-provisioning/README.md

 # Introduction

 eduVPN is used to provide (large groups of) users a secure way to access the internet and their organisational resources.
-The goal of eduVPN is to replace typical closed-source VPNs with an open-source validated alternative that works seamlessly with an organisational identity environment.
+The goal of eduVPN is to replace typical closed-source VPNs with an open-source audited alternative that works seamlessly with an enterprise identity solution.

 Currently, eduVPN authorization works as follows: first, a user installs the eduVPN client on a supported device.
 When starting the client, the user searches for his or her organisation which opens a web page to the organisation's Identity Provider.
 The Identity Provider verifies the credentials of the user and if correct, sends back an OAuth token.
 With that OAuth token, the client application requests an OpenVPN or WireGuard configuration file.
-When the client receives a configuration file and client certificate back, it authenticates to either the OpenVPN or WireGuard server and establishes the connection (see the Figure below for the protocol overview).
+When the client receives a configuration file, it authenticates to either the OpenVPN or WireGuard server and establishes the connection (see the Figure below for the protocol overview).

 ![image](https://user-images.githubusercontent.com/47246332/163787923-e73a3749-ee0f-4bf1-82f0-cb67e52a3b37.png)